The best phone tripod is a great way to help upgrade your photography without splashing out on a camera.

-Tripods come in a variety of styles, and the first thing you'll want to focus on is the height.
-If you're wanting to record yourself, the common opinion is that you'll want your camera to reach about eye level, so some of the taller tripods on the list might suit you more.
+If you want to record yourself, for example, the common opinion is that you'll want your camera to reach about eye level, so some of the taller tripods on the list might suit you better.

 There are also smaller, more flexible tripods that can be bent and flexed to uneven surfaces.
-These are great for those who want to capture shots in the great outdoors.
+These are excellent for those who want to capture shots in the great outdoors.

-And finally, it's always making sure that your tripod is portable.
-That means it's lightweight and collapsible, which many of these are.
+And finally, you always need to make sure that your tripod is portable.
+That means it should be lightweight and collapsible, which many of these are.

 - Sensyne 62" Phone Tripod & Selfie Stick